 This course is provided as an option for the degree of Bachelor of Music only and is examined as paper 28.113.
-The course is given in odd numbered years.
 Topics covered include the fundamental principles of oscillations and wave propagation; stationary waves; resonance; loudness; pitch; tone quality; intervals and scales; the principles of operation of stringed, woodwind, brass and other instruments; the electronic production and reproduction of sound; and the acoustics of rooms.